crewlinker/protoc-gen-dynamodb/README.md

 ## Feature Backlog

+- [ ] COULD come up with a meschism that doesn't prevent collision of path type method names with field names. i.e: .N() prevents field from being named "N"
 - [ ] SHOULD add field option to support (un)marshalling StringSets, NumberSets, ByteSets etc
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling: ignore option, should also cause path building method to not be generated
 - [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf)